 A Paw Paw truck crash on I-94 left a woman dead and sent several people to the hospital.
 Meanwhile, traffic from the fatal Michigan semi-truck accident triggered another crash in the area.
 The two accidents were preceded by a truck crash that caused an explosive fire on I-696.

 Fatal Michigan Truck Crash Shuts Down I-94 for Hours

 June 15, 2017

-Both distracted driving and construction zone traffic from nearby bridge construction appear to be factors in a fatal truck crash between Paw Paw and Mattawan.
-The crash occurred on Thursday, June 15, 2017 at around 11:05 a.m., in the westbound lanes of I-94 by mile marker 63.
+Both distracted driving and construction zone traffic from nearby bridge construction appear to be factored in a fatal truck crash between Paw Paw and Mattawan.
+The crash occurred on Thursday, June 15, 2017, at around 11:05 a.m., in the westbound lanes of I-94 by mile marker 63.

 Troopers say that the person in the front passenger seat of the first vehicle that the big rig hit died at the scene, while others involved were taken to the hospital for injuries sustained in the accident.
 Those injuries were not detailed in the police statement.

 Images from the Paw Paw truck crash show a tractor-trailer angled into the median in the distance, its yellow cab damaged, while a nearly-destroyed silver sedan is shown in the foreground, also on the median grass.
 Two black passenger vehicles are shown badly damaged and pressed together in the outside westbound lane, though facing opposite directions.

 GoFundMe Set Up for Paw Paw Truck Crash Victim